 Travel Management Agencies

-The Virginia Public Procurement Act requires State agencies to contract with private travel agencies for the procurement of travel services.
 The College currently has travel services contracts with the following travel agency: Covington Travel.
-Following is a list of travel services available from the travel management agencies.
+Following is a list of travel services available from the travel management agency.

 - Provide domestic and international airline and railway tickets at the most favorable rate available.